Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Numerical Methods

 \subsection{Wind particle recoupling}

 While in-flight, we identify the gas cell that contains the wind particle (the ``host cell'').
 Wind particles are initially hydro-decoupled, meaning that they do not interact with ambient gas as they move except via gravitational forces.
 However, once a particle has left the ISM it will recouple back into the local medium.
 This is implemented by means of a recoupling density threshold, $\rho_\mathrm{rec} = f_\mathrm{rec} \rho_\mathrm{SF}$.{} Our default choice for the value of $f_\mathrm{rec}$ is 0.1, as in \citetalias{Springel2003}.
 When the host cell of a wind particle has a density lower than $\rho_\mathrm{rec}$, the particle will recouple into it.
+We have also implemented a maximum travel time, after which wind particles must recouple, to ensure that particles that fail to escape the ISM and fulfil the density criterion do not exist indefinitely.
+However, for all the winds we demonstrate in this work, wind particles never fail to fulfil the density criterion and typically do not travel more than a few kpc while decoupled \citep[a similar situation is reported in a cosmological context in][]{Pillepich2018}.
+We therefore disable the travel time criterion in this work.
 Recoupling may proceed either by ``standard recoupling'' or ``displacement recoupling'', as described below.